 SAISD values and encourages parental involvement.
-To ensure the safety and well-being of our families, all school and District family events or meetings must be held in an online/virtual environment until further notice.
+To ensure the safety and well-being of our families, all school and District family events or meetings shall be held in an online/virtual environment until further notice.
+Indoor events are not allowed, but outdoor events hosted by schools will be considered on a case by case basis.

-- Parent organizations or advisory groups must convene virtually - Fundraisers to benefit the school may only be hosted in an online/virtual environment or offsite (e.g., A school's parent organization may partner with a restaurant to host a fundraiser to benefit the campus where the restaurant will donate 10% of sales to the school on a specific day) - All fundraising activities, including online/virtual platform campaigns, must be approved by the principal and School Leadership before the activity can begin - To reduce the risk to students and staff, parent organizations may not have any food or drinks delivered to any school or building until further notice
+- Schools may submit their outdoor event request to the Office of Family and Community Engagement for consideration and must follow all District health, safety, and facility reservation protocols and procedures - Parent organizations or advisory groups must convene virtually - Student activity fundraisers, or other fundraisers held to benefit the school, may only be hosted in an online/virtual environment or offsite (e.g., A school's parent organization may partner with a restaurant to host a fundraiser to benefit the campus where the restaurant will donate 10% of sales to the school on a specific day) - All fundraising activities, including online/virtual platform campaigns, must be approved by the principal and School Leadership before the activity can begin - To reduce the risk to students and staff, parent organizations may not have any food or drinks delivered to any school or building until further notice